sabrinnasr/sabrinnasr/README.md

 ### 👩‍💻 About Me

-I'm a passionate tech enthusiast currently pursuing a degree in **Systems Analysis and Development**.
+I'm a passionate tech enthusiast currently pursuing a degree in **Software Development**.
 After living in the US for almost 2 years, I'm now based in **Rio Grande do Sul, Brazil**, and looking for an **internship opportunity in software development**.

 I'm especially interested in: